pvlib/pvanalytics/README.md

   and timestamp errors will also be included in `quality`.
 * `filtering` as the name implies, contains functions for data filtering (e.g. day/night or solar position)
-* `features` contains functons for identifying features in the data (e.g. inverter clipping, misaligned sensors, or clear sky conditions)
+* `features` contains functions for identifying features in the data (e.g. inverter clipping, misaligned sensors, or clear sky conditions)
 * `system` identification of PV system chatacteristics from data